maryxa/Xaas.old/README.md

  - Time Functions: ready-to-use methods to manipulate dates
  - Currency Management
  - Casting: Ready to use casting method
+ - Xml Web Services: ready to go Controller and Interfaces to publish Xml Web Services

 Ease of learning, featuring: